maryammuzzafar-dotcom/daily-news-flash/README.md

-#Daily News Flash
+# Daily News Flash
-A Python-based project that generates a news ticker or summary of the latest headlines.
+A personal projectbuilt to explore Python and new APIs
 ## Features
-Fetches top headlines automatically.
-Formats news into an esay-to-read daily flash.
-Created as part of my Python programming coursework.
+Fetches and displays the top news headline every hour for 24 hours.
-## How to Run
+## How to run
-Open the'Pythonproject-4.ipynb'file in Google Collab or JupyterLab.
+Open the daily_news_flash.ipynb file in JupyterLab.
 Run all cells to see the latest news output.